 Luverne is a blue-collar town, with 39.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Luverne is a city of production and manufacturing workers, professionals, and managers.
 There are especially a lot of people living in Luverne who work in teaching (13.56%), management occupations (10.22%), and office and administrative support (6.11%).

-The education level of Luverne citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.75% of adults 25 and older in Luverne have a college degree.
+The percentage of adults in Luverne who are college-educated is close to the national average for all communities of 21.84%: 20.75% of the adults in Luverne have a bachelor's degree or advanced degree.

 The per capita income in Luverne in 2022 was $30,207, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,828 for a family of four.
 However, Luverne contains both very wealthy and poor people as well.